tsainez/tsainez.github.io/_posts/2020-05-05-c-to-mips-conversion-techniques.md

 Notice that there's a few statements here that could easily be shortened, most notably `add $v0,    $zero,  $a0` could be a `move   $v0,  $a0`.

 # Using the Stack

-Things can get hairy really quickly if you're calling subroutines within subroutines, or if you're using `syscall` inside of a subroutine.
+Things can get messy really quickly if you're calling subroutines within subroutines, or if you're using `syscall` inside of a subroutine.
 That's why using the stackpointer to save values can be very useful.

 Some general rules,